jamieiles/oldland-cpu/README.md

  - Interrupt controller.
  - UART.
  - SPI master.
+ - GPIO.

 There is a C model along with Icarus and Verilator RTL simulations.
-The Keynsham SoC can be synthesized to run on a Terasic DE0 Nano.
+The Keynsham SoC can be synthesized to run on a Terasic DE0 Nano or DE0-CV.
 There are ports of binutils, gcc and u-boot available.

 For documentation see the [Oldland CPU site](http://jamieiles.github.io/oldland-cpu/)